Port Elizabeth Eastern Cape, South Africa Travel Guide

 Support initiatives that actively work to preserve local heritage, heritage arts, and cultural practices.
 This might have visiting community museums or attending local cultural performances.

-Be polite, patient, and open-minded in your interactions with locals.
+Be polite, patient, and open-minded in your engagement with local people.
 A smile and a "Molo" (hello in isiXhosa) greatly contribute.

 Always seek permission before taking photographs of people, especially children, in local communities.
 Respect their privacy.